jbrown1618/vector/docs/api/vector.backwarddifferencematrix.md

 ## backwardDifferenceMatrix() function

-Builds a matrix that calculates an approximate derivative scaled by the difference when applied to a vector of function values, using a backward difference:
+Builds a matrix that transforms a vector to a vector of backward differences

-\_f(x) - f(x - delta)\_

 <b>Signature:</b>